Dead Letter Queues: Handling Message Failures Gracefully

 - Real-time streaming where buffering adds unacceptable latency

-Why Dead Letter Queues Matter
+Why DLQs Matter

-Without DLQs, failed messages cause problems:
+Without them, failed messages cause cascading problems:

 - Infinite retry loops: Messages that never succeed block processing